kinsin5/pl_weather/README.md

 This project demonstrates how to:
 - Extract current weather data from the IMGW API
 - Transform and clean the data using Python
-- Store the data in a PostgreSQL database
+- Store the data in a Supabase PostgreSQL database
-- Schedule regular updates using Apache Airflow
+- Schedule regular updates using Github Actions
 - Visualize weather conditions across Poland using Power BI

 ---